KidzEyes is not your ordinary survey site. They claim they will pay your kids for completing their surveys.

 So as a parent, if you want your kid to earn a bit of money, naturally, you will be asking, is KidzEyes a scam?

 Well, let me just tell you right away, no, KidzEyes is not a scam.
 It is a legit online survey site that does what it claims to do.
+However, I have also heard some complaints about it.

-But that doesn’t mean you should automatically let you kids join this panel.
+So it being a real survey site doesn’t mean you should automatically let you kids join this panel.
 You have to fully understand first what this site has to offer before you decide whether or not it is a good idea to let your kids join.

 What is KidzEyes and what does it offer?